CristianDavideConte/universalSmoothScroll/README.md

 # Included ease functions (public use)
 Method Name | Ease type
 ----------- | ---------
-`CUSTOM_CUBIC_BEZIER` | The first 4 input parameters are the 4 points of the bezier curve and they determine the kind of easing obtained.
+`CUSTOM_CUBIC_BEZIER` | The first 4 input parameters are the 4 points of the bézier curve and they determine the kind of easing obtained.
 `EASE_LINEAR` | Same as `CUSTOM_CUBIC_BEZIER(0, 0, 1, 1, ...)`. <br/> The speed of the scroll animation is costant and depends on the passed duration.
 `EASE_IN_SINE` | Same as `CUSTOM_CUBIC_BEZIER(0.12, 0, 0.39, 0, ...)`. <br/> Initially the speed of the scroll animation is slightly lower than the `EASE_LINEAR`, it increases as the time passes and it's higher than `EASE_LINEAR` towards the end of the scroll-animation.
 `EASE_IN_QUAD` | Same as `CUSTOM_CUBIC_BEZIER(0.11, 0, 0.5,  0, ...)`. <br/> Initially the speed of the scroll animation is slightly lower than the `EASE_IN_SINE`, it increases as the time passes and it's higher than `EASE_IN_SINE` towards the end of the scroll-animation.